keekeen/MX-Switch-Break-In-Machine/README.md

 | 8mm Diameter Bumpons                 | 4   | Optional | [link 1](https://shopee.sg/MAGIC-100PCS-Sheet-Soft-Buffer-Sticker-Furniture-Accessories-Gel-Shock-Absorber-Rubber-Silicone-Pads-Cabinets-Door-Stop-Anti-collision-Toilets-Bumpers-Non-Slip-Self-Adhesive-Multicolor-i.299069493.11802920607) |

 ## To-Do 📝
-- More pictures and videos will be shared soon.
-- Compatibility for switches with shorter travel distance will be addressed in the next revision.
+- A guide on breaking-in switches that have shorter travel distance will be shared soon.

 ## Changelog 📒
 - `05/02/2022:` Initial part files commit